Louis XVI

 Louis XVI (Louis-Auguste; /fr/; 23 August 1754 – 21 January 1793) was the last king of France before the fall of the monarchy during the French Revolution.
-The son of Louis, Dauphin of France (son and heir-apparent of King Louis XV), and Maria Josepha of Saxony, Louis became the new Dauphin when his father died in 1765.
+The son of Louis, Dauphin of France (son and heir apparent of King Louis XV), and Maria Josepha of Saxony, Louis became the new Dauphin when his father died in 1765.
 In 1770, he married Marie Antoinette.
-He became King of France and Navarre on his grandfather's death on 10 May 1774, and reigned until the abolition of the monarchy on 21 September 1792.
+He became King of France and Navarre on his paternal grandfather's death on 10 May 1774, and reigned until the abolition of the monarchy on 21 September 1792.
 From 1791 onwards, he used the style of king of the French.

 The first part of Louis XVI's reign was marked by attempts to reform the French government in accordance with Enlightenment ideas.
 These included efforts to increase tolerance toward non-Catholics as well as abolishing the death penalty for deserters.
 The French nobility reacted to the proposed reforms with hostility, and successfully opposed their implementation.
 Louis implemented deregulation of the grain market, advocated by his economic liberal minister Turgot, but it resulted in an increase in bread prices.
 In periods of bad harvests, it led to food scarcity which, during a particularly bad harvest in 1775, prompted the masses to revolt.
 From 1776, Louis XVI actively supported the North American colonists, who were seeking their independence from Great Britain, which was realised in the Treaty of Paris (1783).
 The ensuing debt and financial crisis contributed to the unpopularity of the ancien régime.